 Alopecia effluvium is temporary hair loss resulting from high stress or psychological issues.
 Hair loss is usually more prominent at the top of your head and around your temples, but alopecia effluvium does not usually cause a receding hairline.

 The most common causes of hair loss in men are associated with genetic or hormonal factors.
-A combination of genetics, hormones, and the aging process causes most cases of male hair loss.
+A combination of genetics, hormones, and the ageing process causes most cases of male hair loss.
 People with at least one parent with hair loss are more likely to experience alopecia.

 There are several safe and effective treatments for hair loss in men.
-These treatments include:

 While hair loss may be the result of genetics and hormone imbalances, lifestyle changes may help improve the quality of your hair follicles and the hair you grow.

 Eat a balanced diet: Hair follicles are made of proteins, so eating a protein-rich diet provides your follicles the nutrients they need to produce high quality hair.

 Choose shampoo and conditioner carefully: Certain chemicals in shampoos and conditioners can damage the hair and scalp.
 Look for gentle shampoos and conditioners - speak to your stylist for advice.